siraben/website/_posts/2020-02-20-free-monads.md

 λ> ticke 1 & efRunCalc (Mem 0) & efRunExcString & efRun
 Left "too big"
 ```

+Think of the latter case as a sort of "transactional" style whereby an
+action must fully succeed or fail and the intermediate state at the
+point of failure is impossible to access.

 For our final example, we generalize the state to an arbitrary type
 `s`, and write an imperative program to sum the first `n` numbers.